Enzolita/Stronger/README.md

 **Sign Up**

   - An interactive sign up form to enable users to get in touch with the company by signing up and recieving an email.
-  - Includes fields for name and email. --- sends one further to a thank you sign up page
+  - Includes fields for name and email.
+  - On successfull submission the users redirect to a thank you page in order to provide feedback to the user.

-  <details><summary>Contact Form Screenshot</summary>
+  <details><summary>Sign Up Form Screenshot</summary>

   <p align="center"><img src="https://placehold.co/600x400" alt="drawing" width="600"/></p>